 4. Discovering God’s Will

 I think now we need to have a concluding reason.
 I believe you are here to discover God’s will for your life.
 I think God the Holy Spirit is going to ask a number of you to choose what you will do with your life.
 How are you going to serve Jesus Christ?
 I believe before you are home this next Sunday that some of you will have formulated an answer to that question.
 I would like to help you today to find the answer to that question.
 To discover God’s will for your life.
-We have listed several goals -- several goals that we want to reach at this workshop, during the next workshops and through the organization of the CBLT Centers and the preparation of new course coaches.
+We have listed several goals -- several goals that we want to reach at this workshop.

-To help you I want to give you several of these goals:
+To help you I want to give you several of these goals.

 II.
 LTS WORKSHOP GOALS